marielgh/marielgh.github.io/boxplots.md

 ## School budgets  (multi-class-multi-label classification)

-Objective is to predict the probability that a certain label is attached to a budget line item.
+The **goal** is to predict the probability that a certain label is attached to a budget line item.
 Each row in the budget has mostly free-form text features, except for two that are noted as float.
 Any of the fields may or may not be empty.

 **Features**